-Enjoy your day in the Czech capital with a fresh cup of coffee and a walk in the old town.
+Enjoy your day in the Czech Republic capital with a fresh cup of coffee and a walk in the old town.
 Try to wake up early, before it gets crowded.
 Prague has lots of fascinating museums for you to have a look at.
 If you enjoy good beer – you will find lots of different flavors.
 Weather permitting, consider taking the panorama boat tour to see Prague from water.
 For fit readers, there is a true challenge – climb the steps all the way up to Vyšehrad (Czech for “upper castle”).

 I recommend staying in Prague for at least one full day and catching an overnight train to Warsaw around 10 PM.
 This way you will save on hotel and keep traveling in the same time.
 The train has sleeping compartments, so you should be comfortable enough and enjoy the train ride.
 Eastern Europe by train is the best way to save and explore local cultures!